stefanholek/kmd/README.txt

 Introduction
 ============

-**shell** allows to easily build command line driven shells with powerful TAB-completion capabilities.
+**kmd** allows to easily build command line driven shells with powerful TAB-completion capabilities.

-The shell.Shell class derives from `cmd.Cmd`_ and modifies it in the following ways:
+The kmd.Kmd class derives from `cmd.Cmd`_ and modifies it in the following ways:

-1. Instead of Python's readline_ module, shell.Shell uses the alternative rl_ readline bindings.
+1. Instead of Python's readline_ module, kmd.Kmd uses the alternative rl_ readline bindings.

 2. Setup and tear-down of the readline completer have been moved to *preloop*